Cocoa smugglers on motorbikes evade Ivorian guards

 FOR THE MIDDLE-MAN, BUSINESS IS GOOD

-In Osseikro, the premises of a middle-man, who said he sells large trade houses beans sourced from Ghanaian cooperatives and farms, is fronted by motorbikes on sale at 400,000 CFA each.
+In Osseikro, the premises of a middle-man, who said he sells large trade houses beans sourced from Ghanaian cooperatives and farms, is fronted by motorbikes on sale at 400,000 CFA (509 pounds) each.

 Emmanuel Yeboah says the bikes are merely a good second business and denies the existence of any major cross-border smuggling.
 But, wherever the beans which he handles originally come from, he confides that business is good.